ruwanidealwis/ruwanidealwis/README.md

 I'm an incoming third year student at uOttawa studying Software Engineering!
 I am passionate about fullstack development, databases, REST APIs and have taken up some interest in machine learning

-- 🔭 I’m currently working on <strong>Analyzing World Happiness</strong>
+- 🔭 I’m currently working on <strong>Analyzing the 2020 World Happiness Report</strong>
 - 🌱 I’m currently learning <strong>ML</strong> and <strong>GraphQL</strong>
 - 💬 Ask me about Javascript!
 - 📫 How to reach me: ruwanide51@gmail.com